 Healthcare for men has been, and unfortunately still is, somewhat of a taboo topic.
-Society too often socializes men to believe they should "tough it out" with pain or discomfort.
-As a result, many men do not seek medical attention until absolutely necessary.
-For minorities, this problem is even more prevalent.
-Studies show that minority men are less likely than their white, non-Hispanic counterparts to have a regular doctor and are also less likely to have health insurance.
+Society has often conditioned men to believe they should 'tough it out' when it comes to pain or discomfort.
+Consequently, many men do not seek medical attention until it becomes necessary.
+For minority communities, this issue is even more pronounced, and our health insurance plans aim to bridge this gap.
+Research indicates that minority men are less likely than their white, non-Hispanic counterparts to have a regular doctor and are also less likely to have health insurance.

 For men's health, heart disease is the leading cause of death.
 One in four men dies from a cardiovascular disorder every year.
 The most common type of heart disease is coronary artery disease, which occurs when plaque builds up in the arteries and blocks blood flow to the heart.
 This blockage can lead to a heart attack or stroke.

 Unfortunately, half of all men who die suddenly from heart disease have no previous symptoms.
 So, getting regular checkups and screenings is critical so the disease can be detected and treated early.
 Some risk factors for heart disease include high blood pressure, high cholesterol, smoking, and diabetes.